CondeNast/recipe_plugin/README.markdown

 This code is derived from the 1.3.1 build of [RecipeSEO](http://sushiday.com/recipe-seo-plugin/) released by codeswan.

 Formats recipes so they are SEO-friendly and more likely to appear in Google’s Recipe View search.
+Plus, allows your readers quickly add your recipes to a simple shopping list.

  * Contributors: ZipList Inc., codeswan
  * Donate: http://sushiday.com/recipe-seo-plugin/
- * Tags: recipe, hrecipe, google rich snippets, seo
+ * Tags: recipe, recipe card, recipe box, shopping list, grocery list, save recipe, print recipe, hrecipe, schema.org, google rich snippets, seo, recipe seo
  * License: GPLv3 or later
  * Requires at least: 3.1
- * Tested up to: 3.6
+ * Tested up to: 3.8.1
  * Version: 2.3

 Description
 -----------
+ZipList brings your recipes right to your readers’ tables!

 Make your recipes SEO-friendly and more likely to appear in [Google's Recipe View](http://googleblog.blogspot.com/2011/02/slice-and-dice-your-recipe-search.html) search.
 No need to hand-code your recipes into a sophisticated recipe structure when the ZipList Recipe Plugin will do all the heavy lifting for you, enhancing the findability of your recipe website.

-As a bonus, the ZipList Recipe Plugin enables you to add a “Save Recipe” button to each recipe so that readers can add favorite recipes to a universal recipe box and shopping list directly from your site.
+The ZipList Recipe Plugin enables you to add a "Save Recipe" button to each recipe so that readers can add favorite recipes to a recipe box directly from your site.
 Each recipe they add includes a link back to your site so readers always go back to you for instructions.
+Plus, give your readers the option to add your recipe's ingredients right to their grocery shopping list.
+It’s easy with just one click.

 If you’re familiar with the open-source [RecipeSEO](http://recipeseo.com/) plugin built by Allison Day, you’ll quickly note that the ZipList Recipe Plugin is an extension of this plugin.
 Among the new features added by ZipList are:

-**Works with WordPress 3.6:** Updated for full compatibility with WordPress 3.6.
+**Works with WordPress 3.8.1:** Updated for full compatibility with WordPress 3.8.1.

-**Bold and Asterisk Styling:** Add bold or italicized styling to words or phrases within the Ingredients, Instructions, Summary and Notes sections.

 **Schema/Recipe Support:** Automatically integrate Schema.org's Recipe mark-up into your recipe posts to make them more findable by search engines.

-**Notes Field:** Add notes to your recipes, such as optional ingredients, required kitchen tools and equipment and/or additional instructions (e.g., freezing, microwave, etc.)

-**Modified Image Display:** Add a recipe image to the plugin so that it displays in a user’s recipe box, but then choose to hide it from view on your recipe post and/or print view.

-**Simplified Partner Registration:** New self-service user interface to register for a partner key so that your logo and website name sit next to recipes that appear in user recipe boxes and in the ZipList recipe search index.
+**Integrated Recipe Box and Grocery Shopping List** Turn on a feature that allows readers to save their favorite recipes to an online recipe box, and then add recipe ingredients to their shopping list with one click.
+Used by over 3,000 bloggers, it also supports ZipList's full shopping list and recipe box capabilities as used on[RecipeGirl](http://www.recipegirl.com/), [Skinnytaste](http://skinnytaste.com/), [Southern Plate](http://southernplate.com/) and over 500 other leading food and lifestyle web sites.

 **Recipe Image Support:** Add images within the plugin to appear with your recipe.